Leticia-maria/MathCase/README.md

 # MathCase

+A new convention for naming variables taken from math formulas.

 ## Tips for Creating Good Names for Variables

 Since names are the smallest building block of code, they should follow some rules to be good.